 Going to college can be a solid investment in your future, but it sure is expensive.
-According to the most recent “Trends in College Pricing and Student Aid” report from CollegeBoard, the average amount of tuition and fees for a public, four-year, in-state college in 2021-2022 is $10,740 — $170 more than in 2020-2021 — and the average cost for a public, four-year, out-of-state college is $27,560 — a $410 increase.
+According to a report from CollegeBoard, the average amount of tuition and fees for a public, four-year, in-state college in 2022-2023 was $10,950 and the average cost for a public, four-year, out-of-state college was $28,240.

 With college tuition costs inching up, and all the media buzz around the financially crippling effects of student debt, paying for as much of your college tuition and other expenses upfront is a wise move.
 To inspire you, here are 14 things you can sell to help pay for college.

 “PlayerAuctions makes it possible for you to do just that,” said Andrew Dale, technical director at CloudTech24.
 “Old video game accounts, characters, and even in-game assets can all be bought and sold.
 This might bring in hundreds of dollars, depending on the product you’re selling.”

 Take Our Poll: What Are Your Financial Priorities in 2023?

 “People can get paid to help online video game players solve riddles, vanquish bosses and troubleshoot bugs, believe it or not,” said Matt Weidle, business development manager of Buyer’s Guide.
 “Being a video game consultant is a good method for players to gain money while also assisting newcomers in completing that frustrating level.
 It has the potential to pay you up to $50,000 every year!”

 “There are online research tools to use that can give you an idea of how much your Star Wars or Masters of the Universe collection is worth,” said Trevor Ford, head of growth at Yotta.
 “At the very least, you can claim enough cash to cover your textbooks.
 At most, you can make a huge dent in your tuition debt if you have a robust collection of vintage toys.”